SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 Description
 -----------

-In small angle scattering we measure the tendency for particles probe particles (neutrons, photons, etc) to transfer various amounts of momentum to a sample.
-The momentum is generally inferred from the change in angle of probe particles when scattered, with other information about the probe particles (e.g. kinetic energy)
+In small angle scattering we measure the tendency for probe particles (neutrons, photons, etc) to transfer various amounts of momentum to a sample.
+The momentum is generally inferred from the scattering angle of probe particles, along with other information about the probe particles (e.g. kinetic energy).

-of intensity of scattered probe particles (neutrons, photons, etc) and the momentum they transfer to the sample.
-In elastic scattering, which is assumed to be the case in small angle scattering, this momentum transfer can be directly related to a wavelength, and thus a spatial distance.
+Small angle scattering is assumed to be elastic, which allows the momentum transfer to be directly related to a wavelength, and thus a spatial distance.
+The correlation function represents the scattering intensity in terms of this spatial distance, rather than in terms of momentum transfer.

-The amount of scattering from a sample depends on the how much the
+We can interpret the correlation function in terms of the sample structure by thinking about pairs of points separated by a given distance.
+When, on average over the sample, the pair of points have a high scattering length density, then the correlation function has a large value.
+Similarly, when the pairs have a low scattering length density, the correlation function is low.
+More concretely: the correlation function :math:`\Gamma(x)` for distance :math:`x` is proportional to the pairwise product of scattering length densities for all points separated by distance :math:`x`, summed over all orientations and locations.

 A correlation function may be interpreted in terms of an imaginary rod moving through the structure of the material. Γ(x) is the probability that a rod of